 The Peninsula School conducts regular awareness programs with students to ensure their welfare and safety in an ICT learning environment.
 Our Cyber Ethics and Safety Committee oversees a range of initiatives including awareness programs conducted at each level of the School, policies, procedures and responsibilities.

 There are a range of resources for parents seeking more information on cyber safety.
-These include http://www.cybersmart.gov.au/ which is part of the Federal Government’s cybersafety program and http://www.thinkuknow.org.au/site/index.asp developed by the Australian Federal Police and Microsoft Australia.
+These include https://esafety.gov.au/esafety-information which is part of the Federal Government’s cybersafety program.
+Thinkuknow, http://www.thinkuknow.org.au/ developed by the Australian Federal Police and Microsoft Australia, ThinkUKnow is an internet safety program delivering interactive training to parents, carers and teachers through schools and organisations across Australia using a network of accredited trainers.
+There is a section full of easily understood information for children and advice on how to stay safe online.

 The Australian Government’s cybersafety help button provides internet users, particularly children and young people, with easy online access to cybersafety information and assistance available in Australia.